GoGoKo699/Hopf-ansatz/README.md

 This repository contains reproducible synthetic stress-test code for the Hopf ansatz.

-The code generates synthetic VQE and metrology-inspired optimization traces, runs seed-aware diagnostics, produces GitHub-facing comparison plots, and includes standalone safeguard scripts for the Hopf CNOT-count formulas and the circuit-level real-Hopf gradient construction.
+The code generates synthetic VQE and metrology-inspired optimization traces, runs seed-aware diagnostics, produces GitHub-facing comparison plots, and includes standalone safeguards for the Hopf CNOT-count formulas and Qibo layerwise gradient-access circuits.

-Full generated CSV datasets and local safeguard figure outputs are not included in this archive.
-Included diagnostic text files and the paper PDF are release artifacts; they can be regenerated from the scripts once the full CSV datasets are present.
+Full generated CSV datasets are not included in this archive.
+Included diagnostic text files, the paper PDF, and the Qibo toy-circuit panel `VQE_qibo.pdf` are release artifacts; the diagnostics and panel can be regenerated from the scripts.

 ## Repository contents